dotnet/spark/docs/getting-started/getting-started-ubuntu-spark-net.md

 ## Run The Application

-From the `HelloSpark` directory, enter the following command to run the application:
+From the `HelloSpark` directory, enter the following command into the terminal to run the application:

 ```bash
 spark-submit \